norcams/iaas/docs/team/operations/patching.rst

 Before we start
 ===============

+**Before you start make sure the repo are up to date with the snapshot you wish to use.**

 Update ansible inventory for both `OSL` and `BGO` :file:`$himlarcli/ansible_hosts.py`

 Make sure all nodes will autostart with::